 And another motivational guru.

-As I watched him pull out a five hundred rupee note and hold it up for all to see, I thought I knew what he was going to do next.
-But he just asked a simple question.
-"How much is this worth?"
+I watched him pull out a five hundred rupee note and hold it up for all

 "Five Hundred rupees!" the crowd yelled in unison.